mlrun/mlrun/docs/change-log/index.md

 ### APIs that will be removed from v1.6.0 code
-These APIs will be removed from the v1.6.0 code.
-A FutureWarning appears if you try to use them.

 | To be removed |Deprecated | API                       | Use instead             |
 | -------| -------| ------------------------------------------------ | --------------------------------------------- |